Talk to others with an Ostomy

 Bain

 Hahaha yes!!
-I like to start with a loud "hey" and scare the shiznit out of them!!
+I like to start with a loud "Hey" and scare the shiznit out of them!!

-And then tell them to get the f$ck off the phone and pay attention!! :)
+And then tell them to get the fck off the phone and pay attention!! :)

-Does it work.
-I willlet you guy's know when I schedule it.
-Be safe
+Does it work?
+I will let you guys know when I schedule it.
+Be safe.

-The sooner the better!! good luck brother!
+The sooner the better!!
+Good luck brother!

 Hi Rider1000rr,

 Glad to see some bike talk here!
-Got my 1st bike the day I turned 16 ...
+Got my first bike the day I turned 16 ...
 44 years ago.
 Have had countless bikes ever since.
-Had a few "crotch rockets" along the way but found them to be too uncomfortable with my long legs.
+Had a few "crotch rockets" along the way, but found them to be too uncomfortable with my long legs.
 Went through a lot of Harley's, which brought me to my current bike, a Yamaha Roadstar (Harley's just got too expensive).
 I just love anything motorcycle!

-I had my illeostomy surgery 4 years ago.
+I had my ileostomy surgery 4 years ago.
 Was diagnosed with ulcerative colitis 25 years ago and was told shortly thereafter to consider the surgery.
 Like you, I thought my life would be over.
 I always said I would rather lose my leg than my colon.
 Long story short, 20 some odd years later I had to have the surgery to save my life.

 By the way, when I ride roller coasters the only thing I worry about is whether I will pass out!
 LOL.